-- neighbourhood scale with appropriate transition of intensification to surrounding communities; - vi.
-Primary Intensification Corridors link together the various centres on transit supportive corridors and will be places to accommodate intensification in the form of mixed-use mid-rise, and limited mixed-use high-rise and low-rise buildings; - conserves the Natural Areas and Agricultural System for environmental, agricultural or rural purposes, and restricts the encroachment of urban uses into these areas; - delineates Community Areas, which are primarily intended for residential uses anchored by secondary supportive uses, including parks, community, institutional and retail uses; and - d. preserves lands shown as Employment Areas for a variety of industrial, manufacturing, warehousing, small and medium-sized offices, ancillary retail uses and parks that support higher order transit, the city's two rail yards and provide highway access. - 2.2.1.2 That Strategic Growth Areas will be the primary locations for the accommodation of growth and the greatest mix of uses, heights and densities in accordance with the prescribed hierarchy established in this Plan. - 2.2.1.3 That notwithstanding the hierarchy of Strategic Growth Areas established in policy 2.2.1.1, development may proceed concurrently in multiple Strategic Growth Areas, subject to the requirements of this Plan, including but not limited to: - a. the policies of a Secondary Plan; - b. appropriate provision of infrastructure; - c. proper access for vehicles and pedestrians; and - d. contiguity with adjacent development. - 2.2.1.4 That the Urban Area of Vaughan includes all of the lands within the Urban Boundary line as shown on Schedule 1C. - 2.2.1.5 That the areas subject to the Greenbelt Act and the Oak Ridges Moraine Conservation Act are identified on Schedule 4.
-The policies related to the Greenbelt and Oak Ridges Moraine shall conform with policies for these areas as contained in the Greenbelt Plan, the Oak Ridges Moraine Conservation Plan and the York Region Official Plan. - 2.2.1.6 That the areas subject to the Provincial Parkway Belt West Plan are identified on Schedule 1 and that policies shall be established to implement land uses that conform to the Parkway Belt West Plan or, where such lands may be deemed surplus by the Province.
-An Official Plan Amendment is required to redesignate the lands and the appropriate studies shall be undertaken to determine their appropriate use.
+- neighbourhood scale with appropriate transition of Intensification to surrounding communities; - vi.
+Primary Intensification Corridors link together the various centres on transit supportive corridors and will be places to accommodate Intensification in the form of mixed-use Mid-Rise Buildings, limited mixed-use High-Rise Buildings and Low-Rise Buildings; - conserves the Natural Areas and Agricultural System for environmental, agricultural or rural uses and restricts the encroachment of urban uses into these areas; - delineates Community Areas, which are primarily intended for residential uses anchored by secondary supportive uses, including parks, community, institutional and Retail uses; and - d. preserves lands shown as Employment Areas for a variety of industrial, manufacturing, warehousing, small and medium-sized offices, ancillary Retail uses and parks that support Higher Order Transit, the City's two rail yards and provide highway access. - 2.2.1.2 That Strategic Growth Areas will be the primary locations for the accommodation of growth and the greatest mix of uses, heights and densities in accordance with the prescribed hierarchy established in policy 2.2.1.1 of this Plan. - 2.2.1.3 That where there is overlap between two types of Strategic Growth Areas, the policies of the higher level of Strategic Growth Area prevail. - 2.2.1.4 That notwithstanding the hierarchy of Strategic Growth Areas established in policy 2.2.1.1, development may proceed concurrently in multiple Strategic Growth Areas, subject to the requirements of this Plan, including but not limited to: - a. the policies of a Secondary Plan; - b. appropriate provision of Infrastructure; - c. proper and safe access for vehicles and pedestrians; and - d. contiguity with adjacent development. - 2.2.1.5 That the Urban Area of Vaughan includes all of the lands within the Urban Boundary line as shown on Schedule 1B. - 2.2.1.6 That the areas subject to the Greenbelt Plan and the Oak Ridges Moraine Conservation Plan are identified on Schedule 4, and policies in this Plan which apply to those areas conform with those Provincial plans.

+2.2.1.7 That the areas subject to the Provincial Parkway Belt West Plan are identified on Schedule 1.
+An Official Plan Amendment is required to redesignate these lands and the appropriate studies shall be undertaken to determine their appropriate use.
 Policies specific to the Parkway Belt West Lands are contained in subsection 2.2.7 of this Plan.